theoxnt/pite_project1/README.md

 # pite_project1

-This project reads data from a JSON file, applies a filter to it and then computes new data from it (average, sum, length).
+This project reads data from a JSON file, it applies a filter to it and then computes new data from it (average, sum, length).

+Detailed description : <br>
+The JSON file represents a list of dictionaries.
+In each dictionary there are two keys.
+The first one is the status (ok, bad or error).
+The second one is the value (int, float or str).
+The filter function keeps only the value that are greater than a threshold.
+Then a function computes the average and the sum of all the values left and to determine how many values are left.

 ## Installation